Muhammad Abdullah Ghazi: Assassination and legacy

 On October 17, 1998, the day of his assassination, Ghazi maintained his usual routine.
 He walked to Jamia Faridia to deliver lectures to his students and later stopped at a hospital on his way back.
 As he approached Lal Masjid, a man was waiting for him in the courtyard.
 The assailant greeted Ghazi before suddenly drawing a gun and firing an entire magazine at him.
 The assassin escaped with the aid of accomplices waiting in a getaway car.

 Severely wounded, Ghazi succumbed to his injuries on the way to the same hospital he had visited earlier.
 Despite being aware of threats against his life, he had consistently refused bodyguards, believing it was better to die alone than endanger others.
+He is buried in the courtyard of Jamia Faridia, Islamabad.